AnaKhandelwal/DonationWebsite/README.md

-# 💖 AI-Powered Donation Platform — Concept
+# 💖 AI-Powered Donation Platform

 A **habit-forming donation platform** that makes giving small, fun, and rewarding.